 18k gold, being mixed with other metals, is harder and stronger than pure, 24k gold, but its 75% gold content still makes it more susceptible to damage than 14k gold.
 Overall, care for both types of gold is relatively easy, but 24k gold jewelry should not be worn every day.
 Both can be tarnished when exposed to bleach, 24k gold especially.

 The price of gold jewelry varies by design, craftsmanship and the alloys used, but as 24k contains more gold than 18k, it is usually more expensive.

 The value of 18k gold can be calculated by multiplying its pennyweight by .750, dividing the current spot gold price by the number of pennyweights per ounce, and then multiplying the two values together.

 The value of 24k gold is calculated by dividing the current spot gold price by the number of pennyweights per ounce, and then multiplying this value to the pennyweight of the product.

-While gold has historically been cheaper than platinum, in late 2011, prices for pure gold rose above the price for pure platinum.
+While gold has historically been cheaper than platinum, prices for pure gold rose above the price for pure platinum in late 2011.

 Gold is bought for a wide variety of reasons.
 It is common for people to invest in gold during recessions or at other times to hedge against inflation.
 During good economic times, gold jewelry's popularity grows.